pepkit/geofetch/docs/usage.md

   --acc-anno            Optional: Produce annotation sheets for each
                         accession.
 Project combined PEP for the whole project won't be produced.
-  --discard-soft        Optional: After creation of PEP files, all soft and
+  --discard-soft        Optional: After creation of PEP files, all .soft files
-                        additional files will be deleted --const-limit-project CONST_LIMIT_PROJECT
+                        will be deleted
+  --const-limit-project CONST_LIMIT_PROJECT
                         Optional: Limit of the number of the constant sample characters that should not be in project yaml.